DETERMINISTIC6G/deterministic6g/simulations/baseline/doc/index.rst

 Results
 -------

-We mainly use the Baseline scenario to explore the capabilities of our implemented components of the simulation framework, in particular, the :ned:`PairwiseDelayer`.
+We mainly use the Baseline scenario to explore the capabilities of our implemented components of the simulation framework, in particular, the :ned:`DetComDelayer`.
 This includes analyzing how the resulting simulated packet delay corresponds to the given input histograms above.

 Histogram